-Anaemia is a lack of red blood cells.
-These cells are important because they carry oxygen from the lungs around the body.
+Anaemia is a lack of red blood cells or haemoglobin.
+Red blood cells and haemoglobin, the molecule in red blood cells that make them red, are important because they carry oxygen from the lungs around the body.
 It’s important to find and treat the cause of the anaemia as well as the anaemia itself.

 Symptoms of anaemia